kshariff786/Pade-disk-code/README.md

 # Pade-disk-code
-Code to simulate protoplanetary disk turbulence using Pade/compact differencing.
+Fortran90 code to simulate protoplanetary disk turbulence using Pade/compact differencing.

 To untar the distribution type: